 Anesthesiology Billing Services in North Carolina

-North Carolina's anesthesiology practices face unique billing challenges shaped by Blue Cross Blue Shield of North Carolina's commercial rules, NC Medicaid Managed Care requirements, and Palmetto GBA Medicare policies.
+North Carolina's anesthesiology practices face unique billing challenges shaped by Blue Cross Blue Shield of North Carolina's commercial rules, NC Medicaid Managed Care requirements, and Palmetto GBA (Jurisdiction M) Medicare policies.
 Our AAPC-certified coders specialize in both NC payer rules and anesthesiology coding complexity.

 Why North Carolina Anesthesiology Practices Need Specialized Billing

 North Carolina's healthcare market includes 25,000+ physicians, and anesthesiology practices here face a payer market dominated by Blue Cross Blue Shield of North Carolina on the commercial side and NC Medicaid Managed Care on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect anesthesiology procedure coverage and medical necessity requirements.
+Medicare claims are processed through Palmetto GBA (Jurisdiction M), which applies its own Local Coverage Determinations that directly affect anesthesiology procedure coverage and medical necessity requirements.
 Generic billing teams without NC specific knowledge leave revenue on the table.

 Anesthesiology billing itself is complex.
 Anesthesia billing uses a formula: (Base Units + Time Units + Modifying Units) x Conversion Factor.
 Base units are assigned per procedure, time is calculated from anesthesia start to end, and physical status modifiers (P1-P6) add units.
 CRNA vs physician billing has separate rules for medical direction and supervision.
 When you combine this coding complexity with North Carolina's specific payer rules, authorization requirements, and 5 NC Medicaid Managed Care managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving anesthesiology practices from Charlotte to Durham and across North Carolina.
+Go Medical Billing provides that expertise at 2.49% of collections, serving anesthesiology practices from Charlotte to Asheville and across North Carolina.

 North Carolina Payer Challenges for Anesthesiology